influxdata/docs-v2/content/influxdb/v2.1/reference/internals/runtime.md

 instances of a particular event, such as memory allocation.

-When you send a profile request to InfluxDB, the [Golang runtime pprof package](https://pkg.go.dev/runtime/pprof) samples the current runtime to collect profiling data and then returns the profile as a compressed protocol buffer file in [profile.proto](https://github.com/google/pprof/blob/master/proto/profile.proto) format.
+When you send a profile request to InfluxDB, the [Golang runtime pprof package](https://pkg.go.dev/runtime/pprof) samples the current runtime to collect profiling data, and then returns the profile as a compressed protocol buffer file in [profile.proto](https://github.com/google/pprof/blob/master/proto/profile.proto) format.

 To fetch and process **profile.proto** profiles, use the [`go tool pprof` command](https://github.com/google/pprof).